tyqu33/Java-GUI-Calendar/res/Misc.md

 1) A GUI view (JframeCalendarView) has been added, along with Features interface and GuiCalendarController class in controller.
 2) A EventDecorator has been added to wrap up an Event with the name and timezone of its belonging calendar.
+3) Added convertTimezone(ZoneId oldZone, ZoneId newZone) method to CalendarInterface.
+This fixes a bug where changing a calendar's timezone would not update event times, causing events to display at incorrect local times

 # 2 Code Smell Fix from HW5 Feedback